mpvanderschelling/BMC-optimizer/README.md

 1.7187 | 2.1 | 9.7 | 28.8 | 4770 |
 1.4654| 2.3 | 9.5 | 32.1 | 5647 |
 ... | ... | ... | ... | ... |

+> Note: The composition of the matrix material should be the same over all the inputs

 ## Configuration file
 The `config.txt` file contains the parameters you want to use in the model <br>